GustavoVaAsc/Lexer-Compilers-Team2/README.md

 > Literals Automata <br>
 ![Literals Automata](https://github.com/GustavoVaAsc/Lexer-Compilers-Team2/blob/main/AutomatasJFLAP/LiteralsAutomata.jpg)

-After the automata were defined and tested, we derive the regex (regular expressions) for each type of token based on their respective DFA (Deterministic Finite Automata.
-Allowing us to ensure that our logic remained consistent with the designed automata and followed the corresponding lexical rules.
+After the automata were defined and tested, we derived the regex (regular expressions) for each type of token based on their respective DFA (Deterministic Finite Automata.
+Allowing us to ensure that our logic remained consistent with the designed automata and adhered to the corresponding lexical rules.

+Finally, we implemented the lexial analyzer, using the prior constructed regular expressions to define token patterns within our code.
+The lexer processes the input, compares it with the defined regex and classifies them into the token categories.

 ## Results